preich21/mc-maze-agent-state-extractor-mod/README.md

 The entrypoints in the client and server mods are `McMazeAgentStateExtractorModClient` and `McMazeAgentStateExtractorModServer`, respectively.

 The main logic for extracting the player's state and sending it via WebSocket to Python is implemented in the client mod.
+See the `PlayerState` class for state extraction and the implementations of the abstract `PlayerAction` class for the actions the agent performs.

 Maze generation is implemented in the server mod, specifically in the `MazeGenerator` class.